XMPro/Multi-Agent/docs/naming-conventions/README.md

 For detailed information, please refer to [Id.md](Id.md).

-### MQTT Topic Naming Convention
+### Message Broker Topic Naming Convention

-The [MQTT Topic naming convention](MQTT-Topic.md) document describes the structure and rules for creating MQTT topics in our system.
+The [Message Broker Topic naming convention](message-broker-topic.md) document describes the structure and rules for creating message broker topics in our system.
 This convention is based on Unified Namespace (UNS) principles and is designed to:

 - Facilitate efficient communication
 - Allow easy topic filtering
 - Maintain alignment with industry standards

-For detailed information, please refer to [MQTT-Topic.md](MQTT-Topic.md).
+For detailed information, please refer to [Message-Broker-Topic.md](message-broker-topic.md).

 ## Usage

 When working on any part of the XMPro MAGS, please refer to these naming conventions to ensure consistency.
-If you're creating new entities, MQTT topics, or working with vector data, these documents will guide you in choosing appropriate names and structures.
+If you're creating new entities, topics, or working with vector data, these documents will guide you in choosing appropriate names and structures.

 ## Updating Conventions